omidbachari/rack-work/rack.md

 Now, what would the app look like if it weren't as hacky?
 We have peeked at the errors and the data being moved around, for our learning benefit.
 But we should no longer use our custom App Class.

 The Ruby Standard Library includes a Proc Class.
 A proc object already has the #call method, and it takes an argument in the way that the server wants to pass it in through #call.
+And a proc object returns a block of code that we define.
+Perfect.

 Let's change **app.rb** to reflect this approach.

 ```
 require 'rack'

-app = Proc.new { [200, {"Content-Type" => "text/html"}, ["Hello, world!"]] }
+app = Proc.new do |env|
+  [200, {"Content-Type" => "text/html"}, ["Hello, world!"]]
+end

 Rack::Handler::WEBrick.run app
 ```

-This will have the same apparent behavior as our previous configuration.
-And now, we better understand what magic is happening inside WEBrick.
+This will have the same apparent behavior as our previous configuration, with a less unorthodox approach.
+You'll notice that Proc syntax and behaviour aligns nicely with what WEBrick expects from our app.
 So, let's make a more useful app, which is the challenge of this lesson.

 # Challenge